asimihsan/onlinejudge/README.md

 ## TODO done

+-   Add a proper Java mode for CodeMirror from here: http://codemirror.net/1/contrib/java/
+    -   Use clike, but specify mode as "text/x-java".
 -   prevent a "rm -rf /" from a program by dropping to a new user
     -   Did a "chown nobody:nogroup sandbox; chown +s sandbox"
     -   This means that whoever runs sandbox will get the equivalent of nobody's access.